Factorio-Access/Factorio-Access-Launcher/README.md

 Speak cursor coordinates: K. If the cursor is over an entity, its relative location upon the entity is read out, such as the Southwest corner.

+Speak relative cursor location: SHIFT + K.

 Enable or disable cursor mode: I

-Move cursor freely in cursor mode: W A S D
+Move cursor freely in cursor mode, by cursor size distance: W A S D

+Move cursor freely in cursor mode, by always one tile distance: ARROW KEYS

 Return the cursor to the character: J